sassman/t-rec-rs/README.md

 - Generates high quality small sized animated gif images or mp4 videos
 - **Build-In idle frames detection and optimization** (for super fluid presentations)
 - Applies (can be disabled) border decor effects like drop shadow
-- Runs on MacOS and Linux
+- Runs on MacOS, Linux and NetBSD
 - Uses native efficient APIs
 - Runs without any cloud service and entirely offline
 - No issues with terminal sizes larger than 80x24